 - Two lineages (B.1.67.1 and B.1.67.2) spreads more easily.

 - About 50% more transmissible than the Alpha variant.

 Experts continue to study how the virus is changing by understanding its genetic make-up.
 This will help us understand how changes to the virus might affect how it spreads, or how it presents in people.

 Find the number of cases for each of the variants in Ontario here.

-The first case of the B.1.1.7 variant case in Peterborough was identified on February 23, 2021.
+The first case of a variant in Peterborough was identified on February 23, 2021.
 For more information on the local COVID-19 variant cases, visit the Local COVID-19 Tracker.